 “Enjoy the beauty and recreational opportunities of New Hampshire state park properties.
 Join us as stewards of these natural wonders and help us to preserve them for future generations.” – New Hampshire Division of Parks and Recreation, Explore, para.
 3, 2014

-Photo taken during a hike along the forested Summit Trail at Mount Sunapee State Park, December 16, 2014.
-Courtesy of Lydia Hawkes.
+Photo: Hiking along the forested Summit Trail at Mount Sunapee State Park, December 16, 2014.
+Courtesy photo.

 What is the history of the Summit Trail?

 “The Summit Trail was developed with NH State Parks and Trails Bureau assistance in the early 1990s expressly to provide hikers with a woodlands trail away from ski operations.
 Development of the trail was related to the early history of the SRK Greenway Coalition, incorporated in 1993.
 A 1997 memorandum between DRED/Parks and the three volunteer trail groups maintaining hiking trails in the Park recognized trail responsibilities of these volunteer groups.
 The 75-mile SRK Greenway connects 4 State Parks, 3 State Forests, and land conserved by NH Fish and Game as well as town and private properties.
 The SRKG also links with the 50-mile Monadnock-Sunapee Greenway and Pillsbury State Park.
 In sum, hiking trails and the broader conserved landscapes which those trails traverse are crucial to the future of both New Hampshire’s self-identity and long-term recreational economy. — Sunapee-Ragged-Kearsarge Greenway Coalition, letter to Comm.
 Rose (DRED) in response to Mount Sunapee Resort’s Master Development Plan for 2015-2019.